 We’ve also used it successfully, along with St. John’s Wort to heal the pain from broken bones, after the bone has been set.
 As well as for back pain from strains, with the use of over the counter medicines.

 You harvest the buds from the tree anytime after leaf drop in the fall and before bud break in the Spring.
 Your fingers will get coated with the sticky resin, but if you find aspen trees growing nearby, just rub your fingers over the bark, and it acts like corn starch to keep your fingers from getting too sticky.
-Place the freshly harvested buds into a 1 litre glass jar, pour olive oil over the buds.
+Place the freshly harvested buds into a 1 liter glass jar, pour olive oil over the buds.
 Place in a sunny window and allow to steep for 2 weeks.
 The oil will turn a dark red.

 Balm of Gilead is anti-inflammatory, and analgesic.
 Mix with beeswax, coconut oil, and cocoa butter to make a salve for aching joints and inflammation.